CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ### Routed Methods

 You can create a model that performs both validation and making request.
-This is `OOP-style` of making requests with Sensei.
+This is [OOP Style](/learn/user_guide/oop_style.html) of making requests with Sensei.

 ```python
 from typing import Annotated